laurent22/joplin/README.md

 In the desktop and mobile apps, an alarm can be associated with any to-do.
 It will be triggered at the given time by displaying a notification.
 How the notification will be displayed depends on the operating system since each has a different way to handle this.
 Please see below for the requirements for the desktop applications:

 - **Windows**: >= 8.
 Make sure the Action Center is enabled on Windows.
 Task bar balloon for Windows < 8.
-Growl as fallback.
+Growl as fall-back.
 Growl takes precedence over Windows balloons.
 - **macOS**: >= 10.8 or Growl if earlier.
 - **Linux**: `notify-osd` or `libnotify-bin` installed (Ubuntu should have this by default).
 Growl otherwise